Guidance for riders

 Wear comfortable, stretchy clothes.
 Be as visible as possible.
 We will supply high-visibility tabards with the FfT logo.
 Shorts or leggings will ensure that your legs are free of the chain and gears.
 A sports tee-shirt will help you to stay cool.
 Keep an eye on the weather forecast before your ride and bring appropriate gear in your pannier.

 You are free to wear a helmet or not.

 It is essential to stay hydrated during a cycle ride.
 A dehydrated rider makes errors of judgement which can be highly dangerous.
 Bring water in a bottle or in a hydration pack on your back.
 However you do it, ensure that you drink enough water.
 You might want to get some electrolyte tabs to put in your water.
 They help to stabilise energy levels.

 Pack some energy bars and chocolate, though there will be a ‘cake’ stop or two on each leg.
 Check the route details on this site and either bring your lunch or money to buy it where a pub/cafe stop is indicated for the lunch stop.
 A bag of Haribo or wine gum sweets is a good idea – nothing beats them for helping to get up the odd hill.

 Bring your charged phone for emergencies and so that the ride leader can contact you if you are out of sight and s/he is concerned.
 Bring a camera too if you wish.
 Do ask people to take pictures with your phone/camera so that we have a small bank of images to upload on our website, Facebook and Justgiving pages.
 They will encourage other people and celebrate our success.
 On the other hand, if you prefer not to be included in photos of these rides, please do ensure that people know that.

-You can send photos or updates to email@example.com and we will post them to the various sites.
+Post images to FB, Twitter or Instagram tagging @cycle2019.
+You can also send photos or updates to firstname.lastname@example.org and we will post them on social media.

 Suncream and a waterproof